 And so that (very briefly) was the basis on which I selected AstraZeneca for the Defensive Value Portfolio.

 It was a leading company with world-class research facilities and access to some of the best brains in the world.
-It still had massive cash flows which would last for years, giving the company time and a decent chance of beating the patent cliff, as long as the company’s management didn’t just tinker around the edges.
+It still had massive cash flows that would last for years, giving the company time and a decent chance of beating the patent cliff, as long as the company’s management didn’t just tinker around the edges.

 The decision to hold